Registration Representative Office in Ukraine

 Who Benefits from Opening a Representative Office in Ukraine?

-If corporate governance must remain abroad, registration of a representative office in Ukraine is most suitable to join the Ukrainian market..
+If corporate governance must remain abroad, registration of a representative office in Ukraine is most suitable to join the Ukrainian market.
 The head of the office acts on a power of attorney, and the parent company keeps full liability and oversight.
 This avoids the autonomy that a Ukrainian LLC or JSC would bring.

-Non-Profit Operations in Ukraine
+Non-Profit Missions in Ukraine

 Common Examples of Entities Registering Representative Offices

-- International NGOs and charities;
+- 1International NGOs and charities;

-- Cultural institutes and foreign media bureaus;
+- 2Cultural institutes and foreign media bureaus;

-- Multinational corporations testing the market;
+- 3Multinational corporations testing the market;

-- Airlines, logistics providers, or manufacturers needing a liaison team;
+- 4Airlines, logistics providers, or manufacturers needing a liaison team;

-- Tech firms running development or support centers funded by the parent.
+- 5Tech firms running development or support centers funded by the parent.

 Legal Requirements to Register a Representative Office in Ukraine

-Representative offices in Ukraine are designed for auxiliary and support functions—not core commercial operations.
+Representative offices in Ukraine are designed for auxiliary and support functions, not core commercial operations.
 Permitted tasks generally include:

-- 1Market research, liaison functions, promotional activities;
+- Market research, liaison functions, promotional activities;

-- 2Coordinating local operations, procurement, or quality control;
+- Coordinating local operations, procurement, or quality control;

-- 3Storing or demonstrating products on behalf of the parent;
+- Storing or demonstrating products on behalf of the parent;

-- 4Acting on behalf of the parent company under a power of attorney.
+- Acting on behalf of the parent company under a power of attorney.

 Court rulings reinforce this.
-Preparatory and auxiliary activities on behalf of the parent are not considered taxable PE, even if the office operates long-term or accumulates significant costs—unless there is clear evidence of direct commercial activity.
+Preparatory and auxiliary activities on behalf of the parent are not considered taxable PE, even if the office operates long-term or accumulates significant costs unless there is clear evidence of direct commercial activity.

 Restrictions and Limitations